LoSealL/tensorflow-cmake/README.md

 > cmake --build . --config Release --target tf_python_build_pip_package
 ```

-Before doing this, your must edit `make.bat` and specify SWIG path and other options
+Before doing this, your must edit `make.bat` and your own options (such as GPU or MKL)